lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 教育部異體字索引字典<br>Taiwan MOE Index of Variant Characters

 ### About 說明 / 说明
-An index of more than 106,000 variant characters by the Taiwanese Ministry of Education, compiled by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.
+An index of more than 106,000 variant characters by the Taiwanese Ministry of Education, compiled by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original by WFG (no credit claimed), for those searching the web in English, and for posterity.

 ### Please note:
 From the compiler's webpage: